Barry Powell (footballer): Career

-After a stint during the summer of 1975 with Portland Timbers of the North American Soccer League, The midfielder moved to Coventry City in September 1975 with Willie Carr travelling in the other direction.
+After a stint during the summer of 1975 with Portland Timbers of the North American Soccer League, The midfielder moved to Coventry City in September 1975 for £75,000.
 Here, he established himself as an attacking midfielder who possessed a mean shot, complementing Terry Yorath in the engine room of Gordon Milne's team and feeding such players as Ian Wallace, Mick Ferguson and Tommy Hutchison.
+He was voted Player of the Season in 1978-79 after an exceptional campaign.

 He transferred to Derby County in October 1979 but failed to replicate the form he had shown at Coventry during his three seasons here.
 He then had stints in Hong Kong as well as with Burnley and Swansea City.

 He eventually returned to Wolves in November 1986 and made a handful of appearances with the club now mired in the fourth tier, while also a member of their coaching staff.
 The 1987–88 season saw him play one further game in October 1987 en route to promotion before hanging up his boots.

-Powell later returned to Coventry to manage their football in the community scheme before he went on to manage Welsh Premier League club Aberystwyth Town, and English non-league sides Moor Green, Stafford Rangers and Hednesford Town (two spells), winning the FA Trophy with the latter in 2004.
+Powell later returned to Coventry City to manage their football in the community scheme before he went on to manage Welsh Premier League club Aberystwyth Town, and English non-league sides Moor Green, Stafford Rangers and Hednesford Town (two spells), winning the FA Trophy with the latter in 2004.
 He was last employed by Solihull Moors as an assistant to manager Marcus Bignot before leaving the club in September 2011 after the club's poor start to the season.